-charge, n. the amount of explosive material needed to cause a blast conflict, n. a fight or struggle for power or authority confront, v. to challenge or fight against console, v. to comfort or try to make someone feel less sad convoy, n. a group of ships traveling together for safety decisive, adj. important; without any doubt declaration, n. an official statement of something defiant, adj. refusing to obey dread, v. to look ahead to the future with great fear eliminate, v. to get rid of something (eliminated)
+charge, n. the amount of explosive material needed to cause a blast conflict, n. a fight or struggle for power or authority confront, v. to challenge or fight against console, v. to comfort or try to make someone feel less sad convoy, n. a group of ships traveling together for safety decisive, adj. important; without any doubt declaration, n. an official statement of something defiant, adj. refusing to obey eliminate, v. to get rid of something (eliminated)